graphitemaster/redroid/ARCHITECTURE.md

         irc_non_blocking_process(instance);
 ```

-The IRC manager is also responsible for managing the command processor,
+The IRC manager is also responsible for managing the command processor
 and message channel.

 IRC process